6.17.2014

 “Charlie, can you drive me to the bank?”

-The drive to the bank was maybe 10 minutes and the whole time, I’m texting the entire team.
+The drive to the bank was maybe 10 minutes and the whole time, I’m texting the team.
 I text everybody.

-“Everybody on Crimson just quit.”
+“Everybody on Crimson just texted me to quit.”

-Jesus.
+(laughs) Jesus.

-That’s straight out of a Scorsese film!
+That’s straight out of a Scorsese film.

 What’s the concept behind the face you paint?
 What does it mean to you?